tkoskine/ahven/doc/manual/en/source/api-ahven-xml_runner.rst

    procedure Run (Suite : Framework.Test_Suite_Access);

-Run the suite and print the results.
-The routine is identical to the above routine, but takes an access parameter to a test suite.
+Run the suite and write the results to a file.
+The routine is identical to the Run (Suite : in out Framework.Test_Suite'Class) procedure, but takes an access parameter to a test suite.

 Report_Results
 ''''''''''''''